Ahmed874Akmal/AWS/EBS/README.md

-# AWS Academy Lab – Amazon EBS Volume Management
+#  Amazon EBS Volume Management

 ## Overview

-This lab demonstrates how to manage Amazon Elastic Block Store (EBS) volumes with Amazon EC2.
+This demonstrates how to manage Amazon Elastic Block Store (EBS) volumes with Amazon EC2.

 The tasks include: